TechMartins72/Midnight-Decentralized-Launchpad/README.md

 ### What this means:

-- ✅ **Free to use** in open source projects
+- ✅ **Free to use** in personal and commercial projects
 - ✅ **Free to modify** and distribute
+- ✅ **Free to use** in proprietary software
+- ⚠️ **No warranty** - provided "as is"
+- 📝 **Attribution required** - must include the original license and copyright notice

 ---

 **Built with ❤️ for the Midnight ecosystem**

-_Empowering developers to build privacy-first applications with confidence._
+_Empowering developers to build compliance and privacy-first applications with confidence._

 ---